Filtrations and asymptotic geometry of non-Archimedean norms on section rings: Introduction.

 The induced metric quotient is further independent of $p$.
 In practice, our results will pass to the quotient (and the metric completion), but for clarity of presentation we will omit taking the quotient in the expression of our results in this introduction.
 Building on our results concerning Gérardin's action in the finite-dimensional setting, we obtain in particular:

 \textbf{Theorem A.} Let $(X,L)$ be a polarised smooth variety over an arbitrary non-Archimedean field $(\field,|\cdot|)$, and let $R:=R(X,L)$ be its section ring.
-There is an action $\cN_0(R)\times \cN(R)\to \cN(R)$ which: \begin{enumerate} \item is $1$-Lipschitz in both variables with respect to the $d_1$ metric; \item is injective in the first variable; \item transforms the scaling action on $\cN_0(R)$ into geodesic rays. \end{enumerate}
+There is an action $\cN_0(R)\times \cN(R)\to \cN(R)$ which: \begin{enumerate} \item is $1$-Lipschitz in both variables with respect to the $d_1$ metric; \item transforms the scaling action on $\cN_0(R)$ into geodesic rays. \end{enumerate}

-Building on Theorem A our previous results on non-Archimedean geodesics in \cite{reb:2}, we systematically study geodesic rays in $\cN(R)$, providing a non-Archimedean version of the result of Phong--Sturm \cite{ps:geodesics}.
+Building on Theorem A and our previous results on non-Archimedean geodesics in \cite{reb:2}, and also on \cite{goldmaniwahori} and work of Parreau \cite{parreau:immeubles}, we study geodesic rays in $\cN(R)$, providing a non-Archimedean version of the result of Phong--Sturm \cite{ps:geodesics}.
 Further, given a geodesic ray in $\cN(R)$ we define its \textit{trivially-valued limit} in $\cN_0(R)$, which in our context is an analogue of the non-Archimedean limit operation of Kähler geodesic rays as in \cite{bbj} (see also \cite{reb:3}).
 Our second main theorem relates the radial geometry of geodesic rays in $\cN(R)$ with the geometry of $\cN_0(R)$, and effectively states that $(\cN_0(R),d_p)$ is the boundary at infinity of $(\cN(R),d_p)$, akin to the limit results in \cite{reb:3,finski:dp} (see also \cite{bdl:kenergy}) in the Kähler case.
 Our result also has a much stronger formulation in terms of relative limit measures, the non-Archimedean version of \cite[Theorem 2.2]{finski:dp}:

 \textbf{Theorem B.} Let $t\mapsto \norm_{\bullet,t},\norm'_{\bullet,t}$ be geodesic rays in $\cN(R)$.
 Let $\norm_\zb$, $\norm'_\zb$ be their trivially-valued limits.
 Then

 In particular, for all $p\in [1,\infty)$,